InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

 ```

 The issues with this solution that we can see are:
-1. Whole component's code can grow pretty quickly, if we had more properties on Car (let's face it — API resources in real case scenarios usually have more properties than just two).
+1. Component's code can grow pretty quickly, if we had more properties on Car (let's face it — API resources in real case scenarios usually have more properties than just two).
 2. There are a lot of `this.car` repetitive code, that can lead to some unexpected bugs — it's easy to omit one of the properties when there are so many of them.
 3. There's no way of reusing some of that logic in other components (or Vuex store!), like properties and default values of them, or `carName` which is defined on the component.